 Civic Health Initiative

-Civic Health Index (CHI) is at the center of our work.
+Civic Health Initiative (CHI) is at the center of our work.
 We think of “civic health” as the way that communities are organized to define and address public problems.
 Communities with strong indicators of civic health have higher employment rates, stronger schools, better physical health, and more responsive governments.
-For the past 10 years NCoC, together with the Corporation for National and Community Service and state and community level collaborative networks across the nation, has documented the state of civic life in America in city, state and national Civic Health Index (CHI) reports.
+For over 10 years, NCoC, together with the Corporation for National and Community Service and state and community level collaborative networks across the nation, has documented the state of civic life in America in city, state and national Civic Health Index (CHI) reports.

 CHI partnerships have changed the way governments go about their work, reintroduced civics to our classrooms, redirected investments, influenced national and local conversations resulting in enhancing civic life, and bolstered a network of civic leaders across the country.
 By 2020, our goal is to integrate this pioneering initiative into ongoing partnerships in all 50 states and the District of Columbia.

 NCoC is recruiting Civic Health Initiative partners representing all 50 states and America’s largest cities.